 Instructions

 - Divide dough into four evenly portioned balls.
 Use the palm of your hands to flatten the dough into approximately 7½mm (⅓”) thick onto a silicone baking mat.
+See notes.
 Use a cookie cutter to cut out the desired shapes.
 Peel away the unused dough.
 Repeat until all the dough is used up.

 - Carefully transfer the cut out cookies to a lined baking sheet tray and bake in a preheated 170C (340F) fan forced oven for 9 minutes.
 Allow cookies to cool down on a cooling rack, cookies will harden further as they cool.
 Enjoy as is, or decorate with vegan royal icing.